mamedev/mame/docs/source/commandline/commandline-all.rst

     exec ./mame

 You should be able to use any text editor.
 If you have a choice of file format or line ending style, choose UNIX.
+This assumes you're using a 64-bit release build of MAME, but if you aren't you just need to change ``mame`` to the name of your MAME executable (e.g. mamed, mamep, mamedp).
 Once you've created the file, you need to mark it as executable.
 You can do this by opening a Terminal window, typing **chmod a+x** followed by a space, dragging the file you created onto the window (this causes Terminal to insert the full escaped path to the file), and then ensuring the Terminal window is active and hitting **Return** (or **Enter**) on your keyboard.
 You can close the Terminal window after doing this.
 Now if you double-click the script in the Finder, it will open a Terminal window, set the working directory to the location of the script